 Roast Chukar or Partridge

 The sauce I chose to go with this recipe is an apple-based one; I like the combination of “chickeny” birds and apples.
 You make the sauce at the end, while the chukars are resting, so have everything ready to go before you get to that point.
 You really need the demi-glace for it, though.
-If you cannot find it at a good grocery store or make it yourself, you can buy it online from Earthy Delights.
+If you cannot find it at a good grocery store or make it yourself, you can buy it online.